vindexTOS/angular-ngrx-reference/README.md

 - **Save**: To create or update a banner record.
 - **Delete**: To remove a banner record.

-The API endpoints are clearly documented for reference and usage.

 This project allowed me to gain hands-on experience with Angular, Ngrx, and Angular Material while addressing a real-world challenge faced by the banking sector.
 It was a valuable learning opportunity that honed my skills in front-end development.